VijayReddy119/covid19Stats/README.md

   ##### Note: You Can Copy the requirements to a text file and install them all at a time using pip or install them one by one.

 ### Running Flask Application
   Make sure you have activated the virtual environment where flask is installed.
-  Then run the main.py file as you would run the python file
+  Then run the main.py file as you would run the python file.